-ER 25-1-8 31 Mar 11

-e.
-Communities are not bound by geography, organization or hierarchy--Each community is a clear example of "One Corps operating virtually as a learning organization".
-Communities of Practice exist outside the normal organizational structure and participation on the part of each member is voluntary.
-To reinforce the point that Communities are not bound by geography, organization or hierarchy, all USACE Communities of Practice will be called Communities of Practice.
-Even when a CoP has identified the need for additional communities with a more focused area of interest - commonly referred to as sub-communities of practice - it is the intent to identify all communities of practice as Communities of Practice, This will increase the visibility of the existence of these Communities to everyone in USACE and reinforces the concept that Communities of Practice, depicts how CoPs may contain members from different organizational units, geographies, disciplines, and levels of the organization.
-Communities may vary in size from a few members to many.
-What's key to note is that preferably every CoP should have a Champion but must have a Community Leader.
+Figure 7-2: USACE Communities of Practice

-f.
-Communities are built on Relationships--The foundation of a Community is relationships among people.
+- f.
+Communities are built on Relationships--The foundation of a community is relationships among people.
 Communities may include members from outside agencies and stakeholders.
-Successful communities build relationships with other communities.
+Successful communities build relationships with other communities. - g.

-g.
 Communities Promote Communication--CoPs facilitate community-wide communication among members.
-This communication extends across all organizational and geographic boundaries and is not hindered by varying information technology tools typically used for dayto-day communication where members know how to communicate within the community.
-Other venues may include national or regional conferences and face-to-face meetings.
+This communication extends across all organizational and geographic boundaries and is not hindered by varying information technology tools typically used for day-to-day communication where members know how to communicate within the community.
+Other venues may include national or regional conferences and face-to-face meetings. - h.

-h.
 Communities and Teams--A key concept for Communities to be successful is to understand how they are different than teams.
 Teams are formed by management to perform a task.
 Teams have a clear leader and should operate with a project management plan.
 Teams disestablish with the completion of the assigned task(s).
 Work performed by teams accomplishes the mission of the organization.
 Communities may be self-forming, and while they may support the accomplishment of work by team members, the Communities are just another resource for the team members to help them perform their work.
-The CoPs versus Team Comparison Matrix in Appendix A illustrates the difference between Communities and teams.
+The CoPs versus Team Comparison Matrix in Appendix A illustrates the difference between Communities and teams. - i.

-i.
 Communities and Functional Offices- Communities are not bound by geography, organization or hierarchy.
 Functional offices have a defined organizational structure and hierarchy.
 In functional offices individuals may have team leaders, branch chiefs and division chiefs.
 Functional offices appear on organizational charts with lines of authority indicating defined areas of responsibilities.
-For example we have engineering and construction divisions with a design branch, and human resources development divisions with training sections, each with their own functional chain of command.
+For example, we have engineering and construction divisions with a design branch, and human resources development divisions with training sections, each with their own functional chain of command.
 Communication between these functional offices is generally limited to mission execution and not general knowledge sharing.
-This is in contrast to communities of practice where all members communicate without regard to organizational structure to the community, although there may be a few people whose designated role is to facilitate and guide the community of practice.
-The CoPs versus Functional Office Comparison Matrix in Appendix A illustrates the difference between Communities and Functional Offices.

-8. Strategic Positions Supporting CoPs.
-Active involvement by the general members of a CoP is critical to the success of the community serving as a knowledge sharing venue.
-Additionally there are a number of key functional and knowledge sharing individuals which are necessary to ensure a CoP is successful.
+This is in contrast to communities of practice where all members communicate without regard to organizational structure and the focus is on knowledge sharing with each other.
+There is limited structure to the community, although there may be a few people whose designated role is to facilitate and guide the community of practice.
+The CoPs versus Functional Office Comparison Matrix in Appendix A illustrates the difference between Communities and Functional Offices. - 8.
+Strategic Positions Supporting CoPs.
+Active involvement by the general members of a CoPis critical to the success of the community serving as a knowledge sharing venue.
+Additionally, there are a number of key functional and knowledge sharing individuals which are necessary toensure a CoP is successful.
 Additional details on roles and responsibilities can be found in the USACE QMS business process titled "Cultivating CoPs Within USACE".
-Some key positions with designated responsibilities to support CoPs include:
+Some key positions with designated responsibilities to support CoPs include: - a.

-a.
 USACE Commanders create an organizational culture that supports knowledge sharing and adheres to the guiding principles of CoPs.

-ER 25-1-8 31 Mar 11